The Transportation Commission is responsible for setting ferry fares and policies for Washington State Ferries.

 Created in 1951, the Washington State Ferry system is the largest ferry system in the United States and the third largest system in the world.
 Nearly 23 million people ride the ferries each year.
 There are 20 terminals located on nine routes throughout the Puget Sound, from the San Juan Islands in the North Sound to Pt.
 Defiance in Tacoma, Washington.

-- On October 1, 2015 the current overheight surcharge for vehicles below 22 feet in length is eliminated.
+- October 1, 2015: The current over-height surcharge for vehicles less than 22 feet in length is eliminated.

-- On October 1, 2015, the overheight waiver currently in place for qualifying disability vehicles 22 – 30 feet long, will be expanded to include any feature on the vehicle that may add height, rather than limiting it to a lift or other mechanism.
+- October 1, 2015: The over-height waiver currently in place for qualifying disability vehicles 22- to 30-feet long will be expanded to include any feature necessary to accommodate a disability on the vehicle, that may add height, rather than limiting it to a lift or other mechanism.

 2013 Ferry Fare Outcome